MIST-SMMD/.github/profile/README.md

 ### Notes
 This model is based on the [LoFTR](https://github.com/zju3dv/LoFTR) and [DETR](https://github.com/facebookresearch/detr) models for secondary development, if you want to know more about feature matching or Segment, please visit the source code.

+## Privacy Data Collection Statement
+Welcome to use our open-source software.
+This software is designed for crawling publicly available social media text and images to support users in relevant research and analysis.
+Before using this software, please carefully read and understand the following privacy data collection statement.
+### Data Source
+This software retrieves text and image information from publicly accessible APIs or web resources on social media platforms.
+We strictly adhere to laws and regulations and do not breach any privacy settings or use inappropriate methods to obtain data.
+### Disclaimer
+The data obtained using this software is public information.
+However, when using this data, you should comply with relevant laws, regulations, and the usage policies of social media platforms.
+This software is solely a data retrieval tool and is not liable for any legal disputes, privacy breaches, or similar issues arising from your use of the data.
+### Data Purpose
+You should use the data obtained through this software for lawful and compliant purposes, such as academic research, data analysis, and public sentiment monitoring.
+Data must not be used for illegal or privacy-infringing activities, including but not limited to harassment, abuse, or fraud.
+### Data Storage
+You should securely manage the data obtained from this software to prevent data leaks, misuse, and other such incidents.
+If you use the data for research or sharing, ensure sensitive personal information is appropriately anonymized to protect privacy rights.
+### Non-Disclosure of Data
+You are prohibited from publicly posting, displaying, or sharing the data obtained through this software, especially if it contains others' private information.
+You may share analysis results, summaries, or conclusions, but not the original data
+### Compliance Review
+When using this software to obtain data, you should review and adhere to applicable laws, regulations, and social media platform policies.
+Any violations will be your sole responsibility.
+Please use this software with caution, respect laws and regulations, and honor others' privacy.
+If you have any questions or suggestions, please contact us.